Q:What do I need to do to order my wedding album?

 Q:Why are your prices so low?

-A: My pricing structure is low because we don't have a "brick and mortar" studio.
-All of my photo sessions are done on-location.
+A: My pricing structure is low because we don't pay rent to a landlord downtown for a studio.
+My studio is located at my home office.
+Most of my photo sessions are done on-location.
 (The world is our studio!!)
 We don't have the overhead of building rental and property insurance, so, we pass this savings on to the customer.
 But, we do not cut corners on quality!
 I am my worst critic and hold the quality of our work to high standards.